Catedrático de Universidad

 Participation in a project to narrow the bridge between high school and university, which includes a book and some additional lessons on elementarygeometry.
 The book is this, and the lessons can be downloaded here.

 A course on Smooth Manifolds, last year in the Maths Degree and Double Degrees (with Computer Sciences and Physics) (VarDif), with main reference this textbook written jointly with J.M.
 Gamboa.
 The sections for the course are I.1-4, II.1-3, III.1-4, IV.1-4, V.1-4.
-These are some exam samples.
+This is a basic collection of exercises and these are some exam samples.
+An extra bonus: the text of a lecture introducing de Rham cohomology, notes by P. Calvo-Sotelo, G. Gallego and P. Manchón.

 A course on Elements of Topology (TOEL, see detailed contents), 3rd year in the Maths Degree and Double Degrees (with Computer Sciences and Physics).
 Samples of problems and exercises are these 234 and for exam models look here.
 And from classroom life, this first quiz on the spot.
 Also, this is a quite general theorem, illustrating the beauty of General Set Topology, kindly written by Manuel Morán.
 Here there is a bonus on the fundamental group of a surface.
 In the end, enjoy these two 3blue1brown's videos: Unsolved and Fair Division, brought to my atention by David Pérez.